AprilMusava/Pizza-performance-analysis/README.md

 Targeted SQL queries addressing business questions can be found here [[SQL Queries link](/Pizza%20sales%20queries.sql)].

-The full Excel data and the Excel dashboard [link].
+The full Excel data and the Excel dashboard [[Dashboard link](/pizza%20sales%20excel-dashboard.xlsx)].

 Data Structure & Initial Checks
 The company’s database contains the following data with a total of 48621 records: